- Sell-in: When a retailer purchases product from a manufacturer or distributor

 Make the Retailer’s Job Easier – Actively Manage Channels

 Becoming a reputable vendor, driving consistent sales growth, and maintaining close retail relationships is not something that magically happens.
 It requires time, a thorough understanding of how retail works, and a lot of effort.
 While many retail decisions are based on numbers these days, you’re still dealing with people at the end of the day.
 Any way you can make your retailers’ jobs easier will come back to reward you.
+You could use something like this cvs vendor portal to discover the ways in which to improve your product discovery online to drive more sales.

 Besides retail marketing, there’s a lot of back-end activities to ensure your retail operations are going smoothly.
 Tasks like sales forecasting, inventory management, MAP control, sales training, and even simply communicating are often an underestimated part of doing business in retail.
 It’s often these back-end efforts that make or break CPG companies.

 As an example, we frequently see ill-advised inventory forecasting from retailers as they request more units from our clients – often requesting too much inventory than what would be efficient for the manufacturer.
 There’s a lot of ins-and-outs of managing a retail presence that can gradually cripple young CPG teams who aren’t ready for it.
+In the process of taking inventory, businesses wanting to navigate their stock, shelves, and warehouses with relative ease may want to consider equipment, like rolling ladders (visit Platforms and Ladders), that they could implement to help with this.

 You Don’t Have to Hire Someone In-House